asdwa3415-collab/fastfetch-config/README.md

 fastfetch config

-rm -rf .config/fastfetch
+If you have a custom config, back it up: mv ~/.config/fastfetch ~/.config/fastfetch.bak

+Then:
-git clone https://github.com/asdwa3415-collab/fastfetch-config .config/fastfetch
+git clone https://github.com/asdwa3415-collab/fastfetch-config ~/.config/fastfetch